tanloong/interlaced.nvim/README.md

 **:ItPushUpPair** ibidem but works every line in the current chunk.

+**:ItPushUpLeftPart** appends the text from the beginning of the current line to the cursor position to the end of its counterpart, leaving the current line with the text rightside of the cursor.

 **:ItPullBelow** applies **ItPushUp** on the counterpart of the current line at the chunk below.

-**:ItPullBelowPair** ibidem but on every line in the current below.
+**:ItPullBelowPair** ibidem but on every line in the chunk below.

 **:ItPushDownRightPart** moves the text from the cursor position to the end of the current line down to its counterpart line at the chunk below.
 Subsequent counterpart lines are moved down correspondingly.
 The current line is left with the text leftside of the cursor.